mapbox/mapbox-navigation-android/changelog/unreleased/features/dd.md

 - Added Android 14 support.
+Android 14 users will be able to dismiss the notification associated with navigation.
+This will result only in the notification not being visible anymore.
+The navigation will continue and the voice instructions will still be played in background.